This article is part of The Ascender, Highrise’s platform for articles and resources. Learn More.

 Individuals vs. Systemic Culture

-Tulshyan and Burey went on to make the valid point that Imposter Syndrome inherently blames the individual for these feelings of inadequacy or fraudulence, while systemic racism, classism, xenophobia, and other biases are in fact at the root of how what we call Imposter Syndrome manifests itself, particularly for women and women of color.
+Tulshyan and Burey make the important point that Imposter Syndrome inherently blames the individual for these feelings of inadequacy or fraudulence, while systemic racism, classism, xenophobia, and other biases are in fact at the root of how what we call Imposter Syndrome manifests itself, particularly for women and women of color.

-(If you are a leader at your company, Tulshyan and Burey’s follow-up article, End Imposter Syndrome in Your Workplace, is useful in terms of laying out steps companies can take to help reverse the systemic culture that breeds feelings of inadequacy and fraudulence, particularly in underrepresented employees.)
+And if you are a leader at your company, be sure to check out Tulshyan and Burey’s follow-up article, End Imposter Syndrome in Your Workplace, which is useful in terms of laying out steps companies can take to help reverse the systemic culture that breeds feelings of inadequacy and fraudulence, particularly in underrepresented employees

-It is with respect for and acknowledgement of the validity of Tulshyan and Burey’s points that we continue here, in offering advice for individuals to help combat feelings of Imposter Syndrome.
+It is with respect for and acknowledgment of the validity of Tulshyan and Burey’s points that we feel it is important to offer advice to help combat feelings of Imposter Syndrome.

-While it should not be, and is not, the responsibility of the individual to “fix” him, her or themselves, we believe there are several strategies individuals can take to improve their confidence.
-Or, if you are a manager, there are things you can do to help – not only affect your broader company culture – but encourage your team members to overcome their feelings of doubt.
+While it should not be, and is not, the responsibility of the individual to “fix” him-, her-, or themselves, we believe there are several strategies individuals can take to improve their confidence.
+Or, if you are a manager, there are things you can do to help, not only to affect your broader company culture, but encourage your team members to overcome their feelings of doubt.

 <div id="5typesofimposters">